slcdsa/sldsa-slack-apps/README.md

 ### Prerequisites

 We expect all contributors to:
-- Have a basic understanding of web development concepts. (ie. JavaScript, ES6, NodeJS, etc.)
+- Have a basic understanding of web development concepts.
+(Version Control, JavaScript, ESM modules, NodeJS, etc.)
 - Have been granted access to the Slack App secrets.
 (Learn more [here](https://slack.dev/bolt-js/tutorial/getting-started).)
 - Follow the <a href="#contributing">rules for contribution</a>.